 Several fixed and auto-switching mix-minus choices are possible, and are configured for each source when Source Profiles are defined by the engineer (see Chapter 2 for details).
 Once this setup is done, no further tweaking is needed; the operator simply uses the source.
 A fader's status display tells operators when a particular source has a mix minus output, and even tells them which audio mix is being backfed.

-iQ will generate as many mix-minus outputs as there are faders, each with its own automated mix minus feed.
-If you have 16 faders, you can have 16 mix-minuses!
+Radius will generate as many mix-minus outputs as there are faders, each with its own automated mix minus feed.
+Each of your eight faders can produce a mix-minus!

 GPIO